bunfan/discord-server-guidelines/README.md

 ![Welcome](https://user-images.githubusercontent.com/42328288/160304679-2bb20c78-4e46-4c1d-8d30-6457d065e160.png)

+✨  Welcome to the Official BunFan Games Discord Server ✨

+Here you can talk with the developers or other people who are interested in what we do!
+If you see something against the rules or something that makes you feel unsafe, let the staff know immediately.
+Our moderation team is here to help! 👍

 Here you can talk with the developers or other people who are interested in what we do!
 If you see something against the rules or something that makes you feel unsafe, let the staff know immediately.